Title: Policy on Sexual Misconduct, Relationship Violence, and Stalking

 F. Confidentiality and Anonymity and Requests Not to Take Action

-A. Support for Reporting Parties and Interim Measures.
+A. Support Services and Interim Measures.
 William & Mary encourages members of the campus community who experience or witness any form of sexual misconduct discussed in this policy to explore reporting options, including reporting to law enforcement.
-Reporting misconduct allows the university to assist the reporting party.
-Interim measures the university may take to help the reporting party include:
+Reporting misconduct allows the university to take prompt steps, even prior to an investigation being conducted, to assist someone who may have been assaulted (or experienced another form of sexual misconduct) and to help prevent continuation or recurrence of misconduct.
+Interim measures the university may take to help the reporting party include

 - Orders barring further contact (no-contact orders)